lvr4lvr/queensort/README.md

 # charasort
 A web based character sorter.
-Allows users to run through a manual merge sort of their favorite characters from a set.
+Allows users to run through a manual merge sort of their favorit characters from a set.

 **Features**